TheoChrn/Projet-13-bank-front/README.md

 ## Prerequisites

-This project needs the installation of the [Bank-API](https://github.com/TheoChrn/Project-10-Bank-API)
+This project needs the installation of the Bank-Api which you can find the setup guide [here](https://github.com/TheoChrn/Project-10-Bank-API)

 ## Skills assessment